Degree in Geography and Land Use Planning

 Based on these premises, the content is structured into thematic modules, which are internally broken down into subjects, and these, finally, into courses.
 Each module consists of one or more subjects with related content, which are sequenced throughout the training plan, from the first to the last semester, according to the degree of complexity.
 The modules, subjects, and courses incorporate content derived from the professional profiles and the needs they entail, which have been previously defined.

-Considering that the University of La Laguna's Guidelines establish that subjects must have a minimum of six ECTS credits and a maximum of twelve, depending on whether they are semester-based or annual, the Bachelor's Degree in Geography has opted for a semester-based format of six ECTS credits.
-The program includes a total of 264 ECTS credits, distributed across the following seven thematic modules.
+Given that the University of La Laguna's guidelines stipulate that courses must have a minimum of six ECTS credits and a maximum of twelve, depending on whether they are semester-long or year-long, the Geography Bachelor's Degree program has opted for semester-long courses of six ECTS credits each.
+The program comprises a total of 264 ECTS credits, distributed across the following seven thematic modules.

 1. Basic training